leefuller23/www/content/post/fix-a-usb-stick-in-windows.md

 ---
-title: "Fix a USB stick that Windows wont format"
+title: "Fix a USB stick in Windows"
 date: 2021-09-24
 ---